Meadowlark Park, Calgary: Demographics

 Residents in this community had a median household income of $65,169 in 2000, and there were 13.8% low income residents living in the neighbourhood.
 As of 2000, 23.5% of the residents were immigrants.
 All buildings were single-family detached homes, and 13.8% of the housing was used for renting.

+Crime

+Meadowlark Park is one of the worst communities for crime in the city of Calgary.
+Other communities along MacLeod Trail have high crime such as Manchester, Kingsland, Downtown East Village, Victoria Park, Parkhill, Southwood, Pine Creek, and Windsor Park.